canonical/iot-field-gadget-snap/nezha/README.md

 # The Gadget Snap

-This gadget snap provides the boot assets required to boot the AllWinner Nezha.
+This gadget snap provides the boot assets required to boot the AllWinner Nezha and Sipeed LicheeRV.

 Specifically, this gadget provides the u-boot binary and a GRUB binary which search for the relevant partition expected of an Ubuntu Core system, depending